Skip to main content

 Clinical Evidence

-Randomized, placebo-controlled trial with 26-week efficacy phase and 26-week extension404 HIV-infected patients with excess abdominal fat
+Randomized, placebo-controlled trial with a 26-week efficacy phase and a 26-week extension in which some patients switched treatment404 HIV-infected patients with excess abdominal fat

-Cognitive Function in Mild Cognitive Impairment and Healthy Aging
+Cognitive Function in Aging and Mild Cognitive Impairment (Arch Neurol)

 Dosing & Administration